 Tip: It is possible to sign in to multiple Automation Engine (master) servers.
-Administrators may need this functionality in special cases, like during migrating the on-premises server to the SaaS setup.
+Administrators may need this functionality in special cases like during this migration of an on-premises server to its SaaS setup.
 To do this, sign in to the Pilot of server 1, and in the resulting Pilot's File menu, ask a New Connection.
 This will open an extra sign-in dialog where you can sign in to an other AE master server.